ShaunCurtis/CEC-Publish/README.md

 ##### LoadRecordAsync

-The record loading code is broken out of *OnParametersSetAsync* as it's used outside the component lifecycle methods.
-It's implemented from bottom up (the base method is called before any local code).
+The record loading code is broken out as it's used outside the component lifecycle methods.
+It's implemented from bottom up (base method is called before any local code).

+The primary record load functionaility is in *RecordComponentBase* which gets and loads the record based on ID.  *EditComponentBase* adds the extra functionality for editing rather than just viewing the record.

 ```C#
 // CEC.Blazor/Components/BaseForms/RecordComponentBase.cs